Uenhe/Fire/README.md

 - 5*5 Buildable Core, extremely well armored
 - Advanced Power Node, with longer range than Large Power Node, also can store a number of power
 - Advanced Drill, works without power and faster than Blast Drill * 2
+- Javelin Pad from Mindustry v5

 #### Units:
 - Adds Omicron as core unit, and also can be produced by upgrading Beta
-- Adds 3 new support ground units, can step over most terrain
+- Adds 4 new support ground units, can step over most terrain
-- Adds 1 new KAMIKAZE air unit, flys toward enemies and self-destructs
+- Adds 2 new KAMIKAZE air unit, flys toward enemies and self-destructs
 - More high-tier units
+- Javelin Ship from Mindustry v5